 Do you feel good about yourself?
 Questions about your inherent value often come from unresolved earlier wounds.
 And how you feel about yourself can negatively or positively impact your relationships.
 If you believe you are a good person with value, you have a more stable foundation to learn to be happier.

 No? -> Consider getting help unpacking painful experiences creating obstacles to a more secure sense of self.
+Check out my mini guide to help identify, understand and resolve your wounds, Family of Origin Work: Untangle Your Unhealthy Roots.

 Are you able to manage your emotions?
 Sometimes connected to how you feel about yourself, the ability to stay in an emotional window of tolerance allows for more appropriate reactions.
 Those who struggle with emotional reactivity can have a strong negativity bias and carry shame around their behavior, an inherent block to happiness.